arduino/docs-content/content/hardware/04.pro/boards/portenta-h7/tutorials/secure-boot/secure-boot.md

 The default keys provided with the mbed platform are obviously only intended for development purposes.
 In a production environment it is strongly recommended to generate a new key pair (public and private key).
 This can be done with [**imgtool**](https://github.com/arduino/imgtool-packing/releases/latest).
 You can download and install it directly from the release section.

-***Pro tip: imgtool is already installed by the mbed platform and can be found in the `%LOCALAPPDATA%\Arduino15\packages\arduino\tools\imgtool` directory on Windows, in `~/.arduino15/packages/arduino/tools/imgtool` on Linux and in `~/Library/Arduino15/packages/arduino/tools/imgtool` on macOS.***
+***`imgtool` is already installed by the mbed platform and can be found in the `%LOCALAPPDATA%\Arduino15\packages\arduino\tools\imgtool` directory on Windows, in `~/.arduino15/packages/arduino/tools/imgtool` on Linux and in `~/Library/Arduino15/packages/arduino/tools/imgtool` on macOS.***

 To generate the new keys you can use this command line:
 ```
 imgtool keygen --key my-sign-keyfile.pem -t ecdsa-p256
 imgtool keygen --key my-encrypt-keyfile.pem -t ecdsa-p256
 ```
-This command line will generate two private PEM encoded security keys and save them in the current directory with `my-sign-keyfile.pem`and `my-encrypt-keyfile.pem` names.
+This command line will generate two private PEM encoded security keys and save them in the current directory with `my-sign-keyfile.pem` and `my-encrypt-keyfile.pem` names.
 The algorithm used to generate the keys is ECDSA 256bit.

-Remember to **save the keys to a secure location** and not to lose them.
+Remember to **save the keys on a secure location** and not to lose them.

 ### 2. Upload the Custom Keys to the Board
 Once the keys have been generated they have to be uploaded on the Portenta.
 This procedure has to be done only once, because it's persistent.
 To extract the public\private key and encode it in to a "C" byte array inside a `.h` header file you can use: